-Pre-K/K - Introduction to music and musical concepts; music immersion; classroom instruments
+Pre-K/K - musical concepts; music immersion; classroom instruments, singing games

-Grade 1 - solo singing; composition; intro to music notation; intro to Orff orchestra
+Grade 1 - solo singing and playing; intro to music notation; intro to the Orff orchestra

-Grade 2 - music theory; folk songs; Orff orchestra
+Grade 2 - music theory; folk songs; Orff orchestra; program music

-Grade 3 - families of instruments; world music, jazz
+Grade 3 - the orchestra/families of instruments; world music, jazz

-Grade 4 - music literacy; recorder; master composers; genres of music
+Grade 4 - music literacy; soprano recorder; master composers; genres of music

 Grade 5 - chorus; experimental music; class performances (Showcase)